Control certificate functions#

 Stability properties hold for all initial conditions

-Checking for stability#
+Checking for Stability#

-Linear systems#
+Linear Systems#

-What about for discrete-time linear dynamics \(x_{t+1} = A x_t\)?
+How does this result generalize to discrete-time linear dynamics \(x_{t+1} = A x_t\)?

 Lyapunov functions#

-Theorem (Lyapunov function)
+Theorem (Lyapunov Function)

-Given a general nonlinear dynamical system \(\dot{x} = f(x)\), \(x \in \mathcal{X} \subset \mathbb{R}^n\).
-Without loss of generality, let \(x=0\) be an equilibrium state.
-Let \(V:\mathbb{R}^n \rightarrow \mathbb{R}\) be a scalar function that is continuous, and has continuous first derivatives.
-Then the origin \(x=0\) is Lyapunov stable if:
+Consider a general nonlinear dynamical system \(\dot{x} = f(x)\), where \(x \in \mathcal{X} \subset \mathbb{R}^n\).
+Assume without loss of generality that \(x=0\) is an equilibrium point.
+Let \(V:\mathbb{R}^n \rightarrow \mathbb{R}\) be a scalar, continuously differentiable function (a Lyapunov candidate).
+Then the equilibrium \(x=0\) is Lyapunov stable if:

 • \(V(0) = 0\)